-- We also want to emphasize that this significant, multi-year initiative is not only a Police Department effort, but a City effort.
+- We also emphasize that this significant, multi-year initiative is not only a Police Department effort, but a City effort.
 While the majority of the tasks fall under the MPD's purview, the support and engagement of entities throughout the City are vital to successful reform.
 In particular, the FPC is an integral part of compliance with the SA.
-There are great expectations on the FPC Commissioners and the FPC staff.
-Expeditious and citizen-informed decision making is an important component of keeping the progress and operations of the MPD moving forward.
+There are great expectations on the FPC Commissioners and FPC staff.
+Expeditious and citizen-informed decision-making is an important component of keeping the progress and operations of the MPD moving forward.
 For example, revised SOPs and timely and quality hiring and promotions contribute to the good governance and smooth operations that are essential to achieving the desired reforms.
 Indeed, making timely and quality promotions helps to ensure that appropriate supervision and oversight are in place.
-In turn, such promotions increase the need for additional hiring. - Lastly, with the recent announcement that Milwaukee will host the Democratic National Convention (DNC) in July 2020, additional, high demands will be placed upon all City departments, but this will be particularly true for the MPD.
+In turn, such promotions increase the need for additional hiring of Departmental personnel.
+It is imperative that the Commission be operating with a full complement of members, committed to balancing community input with expeditious decision making and working in concert and collaboration with the appointed executive director. - Lastly, with the announcement that Milwaukee will host the Democratic National Convention (DNC) in July 2020, additional, high demands will be placed upon all City departments, but this will be particularly true for the MPD.
 The level of security, coordination, and collaboration with countless external stakeholders is something the Department knows how to do and, we believe, does well.
 In order to meet the needs of the DNC, make progress on compliance with the Settlement Agreement, and continue to do the regular day-to-day duties of policing the City of Milwaukee, the MPD needs to be fully staffed.

 CJI understands that full compliance with the requirements of the Settlement Agreement will take time.
-A full account of progress and challenges confronted during the first year will be included in CJI's first annual report, which is due this summer.
-This letter serves not as a detailed description of what has and has not been accomplished to date but rather provides highlights of CJI's impressions during our first five months of engagement in this important and significant effort.
+A full account of progress and challenges confronted during the first year will be included in CJI's first annual report, an initial draft of which is due this summer.
+This letter serves not as a detailed description of what has and has not been accomplished to date but rather provides highlights of CJI's impressions during our first seven months of engagement in this important and significant effort.

 I hope this letter is helpful to your understanding the status of implementation of the ACLU Settlement Agreement.
-I'm happy to discuss further or answer any questions and can be reached at ccole@crj.org or at (617) 482-2520 x2127.
+I am happy to discuss further or answer any questions and can be reached at ccole@crj.org or at (617) 482-2520 x2127.